Vorticode/LiteElement/readme.md

 <l-hello></l-hello>
 ```

-Subsequent examples omit the  `import LiteElement` code for brevity.
+The other examples omit the  `import LiteElement` code for brevity.

 ## Ids

-Any element in the html with an id is automatically bound to a property with the same name on the class instance:
+Any element in the html with an id attribute is automatically bound to a property with the same name on the LiteElement class instance:

 ```javascript
 class Car extends LiteElement {}